This update regards select legislative updates from Q3 & Q4 2020. District of Columbia —DC…

-Leveraging teams of hospital-based screeners, MedData used a patient-focused approach as a means to build rapport and gain the patient’s cooperation from the initial in-house screening and throughout the eligibility process.
+Leveraging teams of hospital-based screeners, MedData used a patient-focused approach to build rapport and gain the patient’s cooperation from the initial in-house screening and throughout the eligibility process.

-By immediately beginning personal contact, these patient advocates were able to identify accurate options for payment assistance in a timelier fashion than relying solely on the hospital’s patient registrar.
-And, patients were screened for all government programs including Medicaid, SSI/SSDI, Victims of Crime, CIHCP, COBRA, Indian Health Services, Veterans benefits, and any other program that is potentially available.
+By immediately beginning personal contact, these patient advocates could identify accurate options for payment assistance in a timelier fashion than relying solely on the hospital’s patient registrar.
+And, patients were screened for all government programs, including Medicaid, SSI/SSDI, Victims of Crime, CIHCP, COBRA, Indian Health Services, Veterans benefits, and any other potentially available program.

-TPL accounts require a working knowledge of state tort and insurance laws, as well as constant communication and negotiation with the patient, insurance adjusters, and personal injury law firms.
-Having patient advocates on-site enabled MedData to easily work with TPL experts to navigate the personal injury process for patients – and to send potential TPL accounts that had been identified by Eligibility advocates into the TPL program often on the same day.
+TPL accounts require a working knowledge of state tort and insurance laws and constant communication and negotiation with the patient, insurance adjusters, and personal injury law firms.
+Having patient advocates on-site enabled MedData to easily work with TPL experts to navigate the personal injury process for patients – and send potential TPL accounts identified by Eligibility advocates into the TPL program often on the same day.
 By integrating eligibility screenings with legal expertise in this manner, MedData was able to identify and coordinate all available insurance to deliver prompt settlements, maximize reimbursement, and ensure payment, thereby improving the revenue cycle.

 Extending Thorough Follow-Up to Patients at Home, Work, or Elsewhere

-With a team of advocates on-site in 43 states, MedData was able to provide the TPL program broad local access to request field visits with patients regardless of their location.
+With a team of advocates on-site in 43 states, MedData provided the TPL program broad local access to request field visits with patients regardless of their location.

 To learn more about how an integrated approach to your revenue cycle can help improve reimbursement, download the full white paper.